sweetice9cn/3/README.md

 <br><img src="pics/23.png"></br>
  </p>
 <br>(4)	Other functions</br>
-We can use the search bar to search any words in messages.
+Users can use the search bar to search any words in messages.
 The result will show as a list:
  </p>
  <br><img src="pics/24.png"></br>
-From here we can view every matched message and which channel/workspace it belongs.
+From here users can view every matched message and which channel/workspace it belongs.
 This result page can also be added into the bookmark page.
 Note that a user can only access the results showing in the results page if this user is authorized to view this workspace/channel.
  </p>
  <br><img src="pics/25.png"></br>
 Here is the bookmark page.
 This page has a bookmark list.
 The name of each item has been labelled by “search results for”, “workspace” and “channel”.
-Following the link of bookmark we can reenter any page we have previous saved.
+Following the link of bookmark users can redirect thenselves to any previous saved pages.
  </p>

 <h3>code fragments for some feature details</h3></p>
 <br>(1)	Password encryption</br>
-For safety considers, we use password_hash function to hash the password and store the hushed password into the database.
+For safety considers, use password_hash function to hash the password and store the hushed password into the database.
 <br><img src="pics/26.png"></br>
 JonSnow’s actual password is “111111”: </p>
 <br><img src="pics/27.png"></br>